HabanaAI/Model-References/TensorFlow/computer_vision/Unet2D/README.md

 - Removed the setting number of parallel calls in dataloader mapping to improve performance for different TensorFlow versions.
 - Updated requirements.txt

-### Training Script Modifications

-The below lists the major changes applied to the model:

-* Removed GPU specific configurations.
-* Changed some scripts to run the model on Gaudi.
-This includes loading Habana TensorFlow modules and using  multiple Gaudi cards helpers.
-* Added support for using bfloat16 precision instead of float16.
-* Replaced tf.keras.activations.softmax with tf.nn.softmax due to performance issues described in https://github.com/tensorflow/tensorflow/pull/47572;
-* Added further TensorBoard and performance logging options.
-* Removed GPU specific files (examples/*, Dockerfile etc.) and some unused codes.
-* Enabled the tf.data.experimental.prefetch_to_device for HPU device to improve performance.